Jayesh-1604/FoodOrdering_app/README.md

 Category:Food Order

 #Functionality : User can create their profile and Order their favourite food
-#Android Concepts Used: Firebase Database ListView Mathematics Activity LifeCycle Asynchronous Programming
+#Android Concepts Used: Firebase Database ListView Mathematics Activity LifeCycle